-1. Unlimited Atonement: Christ is the Savior of all men in general but particularly to men who believe in Christ.
+Unlimited Atonement.
+Christ is the Savior of all men in general but particularly to men who believe in Christ.

-- a.
+Limited Atonement

 The term "living God" is a reference to God the Father and not the Son.
 In both the Old and New Testaments the title "living God" refers to the Father.
-Therefore, the "Savior" refers to God the Father, and this context has nothing to do with the person of Christ or His atonement for sin. - b.
-The words "Savior" (4:10) and "save" (4:16) come from the same root and can be translated "deliverer" (deliver) or "preserver" (preserve). - c.
-The context of 1 Timothy 4 is about being saved (preserved) from the teachings of demon-influenced men (4:1-3).
-In verse 16, the word "save" definitely refers to physical deliverance or preservation "for in doing this thou shalt both save thyself and them that hear thee."
+Therefore, the "Savior" refers to God the Father, and this context has nothing to do with the person of Christ or His atonement for sin.

+The words "Savior" (4:10) and "save" (4:16) come from the same root and can be translated "deliverer" (deliver) or "preserver" (preserve).

+The context of 1 Timothy 4 is about being saved (preserved) from the teachings of demon influenced men (4:1-3).
+In verse 16, the word "save" definitely refers to physical deliverance or preservation: "because if you do, you will save both yourself and your hearers."
 Verse 16 does not refer to spiritual salvation because this would teach a works salvation.
-Furthermore, the context is about deliverance or preservation from demoninfluenced false teachers.
-Timothy was to deliver or preserve himself from demon-influenced men by "taking heed" to himself and to sound "doctrine." - d.
+Furthermore, the context is about deliverance or preservation from demon-influenced false teachers.
+Timothy was to deliver or preserve himself from demon-influenced men by "watching" or "taking heed" to himself and to sound "doctrine."

 In view of the context, why not take "Savior of all men" to mean providential preserver of all men.
-The "living God" (God the Father) is the providential preserver of all men, especially (most of all) God preserves those who have trusted Christ (the elect). - e.
-POINT: This verse does not teach that Christ is the potential Savior of all mankind because the verse says He "is the Savior of all men."
-An unlimited atonement position carried out to its logical conclusion would teach universalism, for if Christ is the Savior of all men then all men will ultimately be saved whether they believe or not.
-NOTE: This is precisely the theological position of modern day neo-orthodoxy on the atonement.
+The "living God" (God the Father) is the providential preserver of all men, especially (most of all) God preserves those who have trusted Christ (the elect).

+This verse does not teach that Christ is the potential Savior of all mankind because the verse says He "is the Savior of all men."
+An unlimited atonement position carried out to its logical conclusion would teach Universalism, for if Christ is the Savior of all men then all men will ultimately be saved, whether they believe or not.
+This is precisely the theological position of modern day neo-orthodoxy on the atonement.

-E. Second Peter 2:1
+2 Peter 2:1 "But there were also false prophets among the people, just as there will be false teachers among you.
+They will secretly introduce destructive heresies, even denying the sovereign Lord who bought them-bringing swift destruction on themselves."

-1. Unlimited Atonement: Christ in His death has bought (agoradzo) all men, even false teachers, but He only buys men out of (exagoradzo) the slave market of sin when they believe (Gal.
+Unlimited Atonement: Christ in His death has bought (agoradzo) all men, even false teachers, but He only buys men out of (exagoradzo) the slave market of sin when they believe (Gal.
 3:13; 4:5).